 Payment for accommodation and subsistence costs for the period of the visit will be made direct to the applicant not more than one month before the start of the visit at the rate of not more than Eur 420 per week prorata, as agreed with the applicant (accommodation maximum Eur300 per week with receipts and subsistence maximum Eur120 per week no receipts required).

 Payment of administrative and infrastructure costs to the host training centre of not more than Eur 80 and Eur 180 per week of the visit, respectively, will be made upon receipt after the end of the visit, by the ESPID Secretariat of an appropriate invoice and a letter confirming successful completion of the agreed training.
 The host letter must detail the reason for the claim and the amount wishing to claim per week.
 The ESPID Treasurer will then approve the claim for payment.
 These last payments will not be made to individuals.
 You application and any support documents should be in English.

 + FINAL REPORTS (click to open/close)

-Applicants are required to submit a final report of the visit to the ESPID Secretariat at firstname.lastname@example.org within two calendar months of completion of the visit.
+Applicants are required to submit a final report of the visit to the ESPID Secretariat at email@example.com within two calendar months of completion of the visit.
 This report should include details of the applicant’s name, the centre visited and dates.
+All documents should be in English.
 A summary should be included of the experience and training, whether this met the expectations of the applicant and details of any changes that would have improved the value of the training obtained.
 Comments on the award procedure are also welcome.

 Applicants who fail to provide a final report within the time limit will not normally be eligible to apply for further ESPID awards of any type.